Hauna9/CAProject/README.md

 # CAProject
 GUC Semester 6 Computer Architecture project
-Simulatde a fictional processor design and architecture using Java
+Simulated a fictional processor design and architecture using Java